-Total factor Productivity Growth (Average 2000-2019)
+Total Factor Productivitiy Growth Average 2000-2019

 Region TFP

 Advanced 0.79

-EMDES Asia 3.94
+EMDEs Asia 3.94

-EMDES Europe 2.36
+EDMEs Europe 2.36

 LATAM CA -0.06

-ME& C Asia 0.56
+ME&C Asia 0.56

 Sub-Saharan Africa 1.22

-Centennial Group
+Source: Centennial Group

 Differences in the savings and investment rates are another important factor in explaining differing growth performance around the world.
 With the highest per capita income, the AEs are likely to have a greater propensity towards consumer spending, resulting in low levels of savings and investment.
-However, from Figure 5, it can be observed that savings and investment in the Emerging World regions, with the clear exception of Emerging East Asia and to a much lesser extent the Middle East and North Africa, have also suffered from low savings and investment.
-These low investment rates combined with poor productivity (TFP) growth, have resulted in sluggish growth rates compared to fast-growing East Asia.
+However, from Figure 5, it can be observed that the Emerging World regions, with the clear exception of Emerging East Asia and to a much lesser extent the Middle East and North Africa, have also suffered from low savings and investment.
+These low investment rates, combined with poor productivity (TFP) growth, have resulted in sluggish growth rates compared to fast-growing East Asia.

-Figure 5.
-Savings and investment, by region (2010-2019)
+FIGURE 5: SAVINGS AND INVESTMENT, BY REGION (2010-2019)